ibm-cloud-docs/discovery/sdu.md

 - Navigate the document displayed
 - Adjust the page view (`single page view`, `zoom in`, `zoom out`), `clear changes`, and `export/import models`.
 Click on `single page view` to toggle the display - you can view your annotations and document separately, or together.

-You can also crawl Box, Salesforce, Microsoft SharePoint Online, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
+You can also crawl Box, Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 data sources, or do a web crawl with the {{site.data.keyword.discoveryshort}} tooling.
 Click the **Connect a data source** button and see [Connecting to data sources](/docs/services/discovery/connect.html) for more information.
 If you create a collection using this method, no enrichments will be automatically applied.
 {: tip}

 ## How to annotate a document